cmuartfab/statuevision/Unity/Instructions.md

 10. Take note of which direction the sculpture is facing.
 Set the twist to 180.
 If the sculpture is not facing the direct opposite of where it was before, tweak the "Eye Level" value until it does.
 Ensure that all materials in the folder have the same Eye Level value.

-Now that you've created a unique, functional sculpture prefab, click and drag that prefab into the appropriate sculpture folder and rename it something reasonable.
+Now that you've created a unique, functional sculpture prefab, click and drag that prefab into the prefabs folder and rename it something reasonable.